dji-sdk/Payload-SDK-Doc/source/development-workflow/build-application.md

 10. Send `sample/psdk_development_board/Projects/mdk/psdk_demo.bin` file using Ymodem.
 ![](../images/quick-start/securecrt_sendymodem.png)

-11. After successfufly flashing the image to your Payload SDK development board, press 3 in SecureCRT to execute the application.
+11. After successfully flashing the image to your Payload SDK development board, press 3 in SecureCRT to execute the application.
 Then, the green led (LED1) on the PSDK board will start blinking.